An @mention is a good way to call attention to another user, while also providing a link to that user's profile. The @mention feature can be used in:

 - Super Admins cannot enable/disable this feature

-However, if you'd like @mentions disabled on your community site, create a case.
+However, if you'd like @mentions disabled, create a case.

 IMPORTANT: The information in this section is applicable to Super Admins only.